-Adult Probation Electronic Monitoring
+Adult Probation Electronic Monitoring 2012 to 2021

 Adult Probation SPORE

 Special Program for Offenders in Rehabilitation and Education (SPORE) provides services for mentally ill offenders.
 Adult Probation Officers and Mental Health Caseworkers jointly supervise offenders on intensive and maximum supervision levels.
 A psychiatrist and psychologist are available for evaluations.